azavea/raster-vision/README.md

 There are several ways to setup Raster Vision:
 * To build Docker images from scratch, after cloning this repo, run `docker/build`, and run the container using `docker/run`.
 * Docker images are published to [quay.io](https://quay.io/repository/azavea/raster-vision).
 The tag for the `raster-vision` image determines what type of image it is:
-    - The `tf-cpu-*` tags are for running the Tensorflow CPU containers.
-    - The `tf-gpu-*` tags are for running the Tensorflow GPU containers.
     - The `pytorch-*` tags are for running the PyTorch containers.
     - We publish a new tag per merge into `master`, which is tagged with the first 7 characters of the commit hash.
 To use the latest version, pull the `latest` suffix, e.g. `raster-vision:pytorch-latest`.
 Git tags are also published, with the Github tag name as the Docker tag suffix.
 * Raster Vision can be installed directly using `pip install rastervision`.
 However, some of its dependencies will have to be installed manually.

-For more detailed instructions, see the [Setup docs](https://docs.rastervision.io/en/0.11/setup.html).
+For more detailed instructions, see the [Setup docs](https://docs.rastervision.io/en/0.12/setup.html).

 ### Example